matehat/MHTextSearch/Readme.md

 }];
 ```

 and **that's it!** That's all you need to get a full-text index going.
+MHTextSearch takes care of
+splitting text into words, factoring out diacritics and capitalization, all with respect to locale, as you'd expect
+(well, Foundation does most of the job here).

-You can then start searching
+You can then start searching:

 ```objective-c
 [index enumerateObjectsForKeyword:@"duck" options:0 withBlock:^(MHSearchResultItem *item,